MJ-sfo/react-intro-2/README.md

 #### What are `.props`?

 Properties!
 Every component has `.props`
-* Properties are immutable.
+* Properties are *immutable*.
 That is, they cannot be changed while your program is running.
+Props are attached to a component when the page loads and they don't change until the component is destroyed or the page reloads.
-* We define properties in development and pass them in as attributes to the JSX element in our `.render` method.
+* We pass properties into our components as attributes of the JSX element when we call the `.render` method (in `src/index.js`).

 First we can pass multiple properties to our component when its rendered in `src/index.js`..